 - a.
 Notice of Hearing.
 The Title IX Coordinator will send a written Notice of Title IX Sexual Harassment Hearing to the Title IX Complainant and the Title IX Respondent at least fifteen (15) calendar days before the hearing.
 The Notice of Title IX Sexual Harassment Hearing shall include the following information: (i) the date, time, location; (ii) purpose of the hearing; (iii) the name of the Hearing Officer; (iv) other applicable pre-hearing, hearing and post-hearing procedures; (v) an electronic or hard-copy of the Title IX Sexual Harassment Case File; and (vi) notification of whether the University had elected to hold the hearing in-person and, if so, information regarding how to request a virtual hearing.
 The Hearing Officer shall also receive a copy of the Notice of Title IX Sexual Harassment Hearing. - b.
 Summary of Information.
 At least ten (10) calendar days before the hearing, the Title IX Complainant and the Title IX Respondent will submit to the Title IX Coordinator a written summary of the information they intend to present at the hearing, including a list of documents to be presented, the names of all requested witnesses, a brief summary of such witnesses' expected testimony ("Summary of Information").
 The Parties must provide the Title IX Coordinator with electronic or hard copies of any documents not already in the Title IX Sexual Harassment Case File. - c.
 Notice to Witnesses.
 The Title IX Coordinator shall contact each requested witness and to notify them of the date, time, location of the Hearing and procedures relevant to their appearance ("Notice to Witness of Hearing Appearance"). - d.
 Deadline for Response to Investigation Report.
 The last day for the Parties to submit their response to the Investigation Report is five (5) calendar days before the hearing. - e.
 Cross-Examination or Other Questions.
 The University encourages that the Parties submit their questions in advance of the hearing to the Title IX Coordinator to allow for a more efficient hearing process, although this does not preclude either Party from asking questions at the Hearing which were not previously submitted.
 If a Party chooses to submit questions in advance, they are encouraged to do so at least three (3) calendar days prior to the Hearing. - f.
 Pre-Hearing Packet.
-At least three (3) calendar days prior to the Hearing, the Title IX Coordinator will provide to each Party and the Hearing Officer, either a hard-copy or an electronic copy of the Pre-Hearing Packet, which shall include: (i) the Summary of Information provided by the Parties; (ii) any new documents not already provided; and (iii) a list of witnesses who are expected to appear at the Hearing. - g.
+At least three (3) calendar days prior to the Hearing, the g.
 Request for Disability Accommodations.
 If a Party, witness, Hearing Officer or Decision- Maker Panel member requires reasonable accommodation for a disability, they shall submit such request in writing to the Title IX Coordinator along with supporting information from a healthcare provider as soon as possible and at least three (3) calendar days prior to the hearing.